-For deliveries of goods and services that are not related to the oil activity, the foreign contractor must pay VAT to his suppliers, but is allowed to claim a refund of VAT paid (except in relation to private and domestic use).
-If unsuccessful in receiving a refund of VAT from the Tax Administration, the foreign contractor is allowed to deduct the VAT credits from any other tax payment, especially corporate income tax and personal income tax.
+For deliveries of goods and services that are not related to oil activity, the foreign contractor must pay VAT to suppliers, but is allowed to claim a refund of VAT paid (except in relation to priVATe and domestic use).
+If unsuccessful in receiving a refund of VAT from the Tax Administration, the foreign contractor may obtain a VAT credit from any other tax payment, including corporate income tax and personal income tax.
 The foreign contractor is also required to open a bank account in the Congo.

 The zero rate applies to the local sale of produced woods, exports, international transport, and accessory international transport.
 Exports are considered as consignments of goods beyond the Congolese customs territory.
 The zero rate applies whether the goods are delivered directly by the exporter or via an agent.

 However, the application of the zero rate is subject to the export being the subject of a declaration approved by the Customs Department, and the exporter appending the customs references of the goods that it has exported during the month up to the declaration.
 International transport is defined as all transport to or from a foreign country, whether passenger or goods transport, irrespective of the means used (air, sea, road, etc.).

-In practice, the Authorities accept that operations incidental to the international transport of goods made in the Congo are zero-rated, provided that the goods are exported.
+In practice, the authorities accept that operations incidental to the international transport of goods made in the Congo are zero-rated, provided that the goods are exported.

-Zero-rated operations are considered liable to VAT, and therefore attract an entitlement to the deduction of paid VAT.
+Zero-rated operations are liable to VAT, and therefore attract an entitlement to deduct VAT incurred on expenditure.
 Likewise, these operations are taken into account in the calculation of the taxable turnover, and as a result must be included in both the denominator and numerator of the calculation of any deduction percentage.

 VAT charged in advance on the price of a taxable operation is deductible from the VAT applicable to such operation.
-The concordance between the payment and deduction of VAT implies that the deduction right is created when the tax becomes payable by the taxpayer.
+The concordance between the payment and deduction of VAT implies that the right to deduct is created when the tax becomes payable by the taxpayer.

-As regards foreign suppliers (including purchasing bodies of groups), the tax becomes payable when the invoice is issued.
-In order to observe the concordance between the payment and deduction of VAT, taxpayers who have opted for the debit system (service providers as well as constructors are authorised to do so) must specify this option on their invoices so that their customers can exercise their deduction as soon as they receive the invoice instead of when it is paid.
-To be deductible, the VAT must be shown on the following accounting documents:
+As regards foreign suppliers (including purchasing bodies or groups), the tax becomes payable when the invoice is issued.
+Taxpayers who have opted for the debit system (service providers as well as constructors are authorised to do so) must specify this option on their invoices so that the recipient can deduct the VAT paid as soon as they receive the invoice instead of at payment.

+To deduct VAT, the VAT must be shown on the following accounting documents:

-- Generally invoices issued by suppliers legally authorised to issue them; - For imports import documents; and - For self-deliveries a special declaration made by the taxpayer himself.
+- Invoices issued by suppliers legally authorised to issue them; - For imports import documents; and - For self-deliveries a special declaration made by the taxpayer.

-As soon as the deduction right is created, the taxpayer may exercise it and enter the amount of deductible VAT on the monthly return filed by the 15th of the following month.
+As soon as the right to deduct VAT arises, the taxpayer may claim the VAT deduction on the monthly return filed from the 10th to the 20th of the following month.

-When a foreign supplier provides a service, VAT is deductible for the month during which the taxable operation was carried out.
+When a foreign supplier provides a service, VAT is deductible in the month during which the taxable operation was carried out.